bowmnath/cis-457-w21/activities/week-11-broadcast.md

    What is the probability that there will be a collision between those senders in the next slot?
-   What is the probability that the next slot will be wasted (either neither sends or both send).
+   What is the probability that the next slot will be wasted (either neither sends or both send)?

 7. What is "carrier sense" and why is it helpful?